Boat Inspection and Permit Requirements for 2014

 Failure to comply with these requirements can result in penalties of up to $1,000.

 In 2013, watercraft 16 feet or longer and/or operated by a motor with 10 horsepower or more were required to be inspected for aquatic invasive species and to display a valid aquatic invasive species permit sticker prior to launching or operating on Lake Whatcom or Lake Samish (BMC 12.12.280

 Aquatic invasive species can easily be spread to new waters by watercraft that are being transported from one waterbody to another.
 Once invasive species become established they can result in significant impacts and management costs.
 By inspecting boats before they launch we can prevent the introduction of new invasive species to Lake Whatcom and Lake Samish.
 Please do your part to protect Whatcom County waters and plan ahead for mandatory boat inspections.

-Multi-Day Pass ($20) includes one inspction (valid for 3 consecutive days)
+3-Day Pass ($20) includes unlimited inspections (valid for 3 consecutive days)

 - On-site Inspections: by request for boats kept on either lake that can't be trailered.
 Call (360) 778-7975 to make an appointment.

 - Natural Resources Office: Pre-season inspections only.
 City of Bellingham Natural Resources Office, 2200 Nevada Street, Bellingham, WA 98229, by appointment.
 Checks or credit/debit cards.

 - Online: www.cob.org/payments.
 Bring your printed receipt with you to your inspection as proof of payment.
 Credit/debit cards only.

 - City Hall: City of Bellingham Finance Department, 210 Lottie Street, Bellingham, WA 98225, 8 a.m. - 5.p.m.
 Mon - Fri.
 Cash, checks, or credit/debit cards.